 The third part is a section where more detail about your business is located.
 In certain situations, an additional insured (party you are doing work for) may ask for this section to be filled out.
 It will name the location where the work is going to be performed and occasionally the type of work to be done.
 The VIN Numbers of any vehicles insured may also be listed here.
 In addition, sometimes various Government entities will require specific language to be written in this space before any permits or the like are issued.

 The fourth and final part is the Certificate Holder or named insured.
 This is the party that requested you get the Certificate of Insurance.
-To sum it all up a certificate of insurance boils down your multiple insurance policies onto one paid.
+To sum it all up a certificate of insurance boils down your multiple insurance policies onto one page.
 It allows for your clients and customers to see at a glance your insurance coverages and limits, rather than having to read through hundreds of pages of various policy documents.

 At Contractors Liability we have a separate department who’s only job is to get you your Certificates of Insurance in a timely manner.
 So fill out a quote form or give one of our agents a call at (866) 225-1950 and let us take all the worry out of obtaining a Certificate of Insurance.